shedskin/shedskin/doc/README.rst

 Introduction
 ------------

 **Shed Skin** is an experimental **Python-to-C++ compiler** designed to speed up the execution of computation-intensive Python programs.
-It converts programs written in a static subset of Python to C++.
+It converts programs written in a restricted subset of Python to C++.
 The C++ code can be compiled to executable code, which can be run either as a standalone program or as an extension module easily imported and used in a regular Python program.

 **Shed Skin** uses type inference techniques to determine the implicit types used in a Python program, in order to generate the explicit type declarations needed in a C++ version.
-Because C++ is statically typed, **Shed Skin** requires Python code to be written such that all variables are (implicitly) statically typed.
+Because C++ is statically typed, **Shed Skin** requires Python code to be written such that all variables are (implicitly!) statically typed.

-Besides the typing and subset restrictions, supported programs cannot freely use the Python standard library, although about 20 common modules are supported, such as ``random`` and ``re`` (see `Library Limitations`_).
+Besides the typing and subset restrictions, supported programs cannot freely use the Python standard library, although 22 common modules are supported, such as ``random`` and ``re`` (see `Library Limitations`_).

-Additionally, the type inference techniques employed by **Shed Skin** currently do not scale very well beyond several thousand lines of code (the largest compiled program is about 2,000 lines (sloccount)).
-In all, this means that **Shed Skin** is currently mostly useful to compile smallish programs and extension modules, that do not make extensive use of dynamic Python features or the standard library.
+Additionally, the type inference techniques employed by **Shed Skin** currently do not scale very well beyond several thousand lines of code (the largest compiled program is about 3,000 lines (sloccount)).
+In all, this means that **Shed Skin** is currently mostly useful to compile smallish programs and extension modules, that do not make extensive use of dynamic Python features or the standard or external libraries.

 Because **Shed Skin** is still in an early stage of development, it can also improve a lot.
 At the moment, you will probably run into some bugs when using it.
 Please report these, so they can be fixed!

 At the moment, **Shed Skin** is compatible with Python versions 2.4 to 2.7, behaves like 2.6, and should work on Windows and most UNIX platforms, such as GNU/Linux and OSX.
-On UNIX platforms, GCC version 4.2 or higher is required.
+On UNIX platforms, GCC version 4.2 or higher is required to compile the resulting C++ code.

 .. _Typing Restrictions: